Peter Kasson – ringleader.

 Jennifer Hays, PhD 2019.
 Simulation-guided spectroscopy and flexible molecular recognition

 Jennifer trained as a physicist, completing her undergraduate degree at William and Mary, before joining the group as a graduate student.
 She uses molecular dynamics simulations to both guide and incorporate spectroscopic measurements to understand flexible conformational ensembles.
-Jennifer has previously received Blue Waters and ARCS graduate fellowships and is now supported by a MolSSI Software Fellowship.
+Jennifer has previously received Blue Waters and ARCS graduate fellowships as well as a MolSSI Software Fellowship.

 Ania Pabis – postdoctoral scholar 2018-2020.
 Simulations of influenza membrane fusion